-Notes: This table ranks prolific advisors (who advised at least 30 graduates) by the research success of their graduate student advisees who earned degrees at one of the eight schools in our sample in 1989-2023, truncated to advisors whose past student success is greater than one.
-Student success averages post-graduation publications (i.e., in years c+1 to c+6 for a graduate in cohort c) over an advisor's students.
-The affiliation column in the table indicates the modal school from an advisor's advisees graduated.
-The next-to-last column in the table ranks advisors by number of advisees.
+Notes: This table ranks prolific advisors (who advised at least 30 graduates) by the average DI publications of their advisees who earned degrees at one of the eight schools in our sample in 1989-2023, truncated to advisors for whom their students' average DI publications exceed one.
+Row order ranks advisors by their students' average post-graduation DI publications (i.e., in years c+1 to c+6 for a graduate in cohort c).
+The table also reports ranks by students' average T6 publications, the number of students advised, and advisor rank by number advised.
+The affiliation column in the table indicates the modal school from which an advisor's advisees graduated.
 Rankings change little when student publications exclude work coauthored with advisors.